The incredible story of how McDonald's conquered the world

 1987: McDonald's salads

-McDonald’s decided to make salad an option in 1987, adding freshly-tossed ingredients with croutons and bacon bits to the menu.
-In 2003 it added premium salads and in 2005 salads landed on UK menus.
-However, they're not necessarily the healthier option – some have higher salt and calorie content than McDonald's burgers.
+McDonald’s decided to make salad an option in 1987, adding freshly tossed ingredients with croutons and bacon bits to the menu.
+In 2003, the chain added premium salads – and in 2005, salads landed on UK menus.
+However, they're not necessarily the healthier option; some have a higher salt and calorie content than McDonald's burgers.

 2001: McCafé